miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 anymore
-zygaena shouldn't be in the red dragon after you've killed him anymore shouldn't teleport to king's way mansion after watching snuff film with isaac shouldn't be able to get stuck with vandal's dialogue so he thinks you're on the replacing lily quest when you're not
+zygaena shouldn't be in the red dragon after you've killed him anymore shouldn't teleport to king's way Mansion after watching snuff film with isaac shouldn't be able to get stuck with vandal's dialogue so he thinks you're on the replacing lily quest when you're not